 Study in Palestine provides special intensive Levantine Arabic courses for those who want to improve their spoken Arabic, specifically the Levantine dialect (Shami or Ammiyya Arabic).
-This learning opportunity allows you to travel in the Levant, experience the culture, history, and politics firsthand.
+This learning opportunity allows you to travel to the Levant and experience the culture, history, and politics firsthand.
 Our Arabic courses, taught by qualified Palestinian teachers and professors, include super-intensive, intensive, and non-intensive Arabic immersion language courses, summer Arabic programs, as well as Levantine (Ammiyya), Palestinian colloquial Arabic, Modern Standard Arabic, and online Arabic courses.

 Our Intensive Levantine Arabic programs run year-round, from one week to three months (13 weeks), covering Summer, Winter, Fall, and Spring.
-Whether you’re seeking a short or extended intensive Levantine Arabic course in locations like Jerusalem, Tel Aviv, the West Bank, Israel, Jordan, Lebanon, Syria, or the Middle East, we can readily cater to your preferences.
+We can readily cater to your preferences if you’re seeking a short or extended intensive Levantine Arabic course in Jerusalem, Tel Aviv, the West Bank, Israel, Jordan, Lebanon, Syria, or the Middle East.
 You have the freedom to select the study duration, timings, and level that best fit your needs, Arabic language proficiency, learning preferences, and any other specific preferences you may have.

-Our immersive Arabic language programs in the West Bank, Palestine enable students to learn Levantine (Ammiyya) Arabic rapidly through full language and cultural immersion.
-Our intensive Levantine Arabic classes take place in the city of Hebron, where you will live the Palestinian culture, get insight into Middle Eastern politics and daily life.
+Our immersive Arabic language programs in the West Bank, Palestine, enable students to rapidly learn Levantine (Ammiyya) Arabic through full language and cultural immersion.
+Our intensive Levantine Arabic classes take place in the city of Hebron, where you will experience Palestinian culture and get insight into Middle Eastern politics and daily life.
 You will practice the language daily with local Palestinians and other students at the center.

 Levantine Arabic Courses

-The spoken Levantine Arabic (Shami Arabic) courses offered by the Center focus on daily colloquial tasks, meaning students will learn the idioms and everyday phrases associated with the Levantine dialect.
-During this Levantine Arabic Intensive program, students will learn how to write and speak using Levantine phonetics, in addition to improving their reading and listening comprehension.
+The Levantine Arabic courses at the Center focus on daily conversational skills, teaching idioms and phrases of the dialect.
+In this intensive program, students learn to write and speak using Levantine phonetics, enhancing their reading and listening comprehension.

-The Center provides intensive Levantine Arabic courses at four difficulty levels: Beginner, Elementary, Intermediate, and Advanced.
-Each course level is available in either an intensive (super intensive also) or non-intensive format, varying in the number of weekly instructional hours and the structure of immersion into Arabic culture.
-Study in Palestine offers these intensive Levantine Arabic programs year-round with no official application deadlines; the choice of when to commence your Levantine journey is entirely yours.
+The Center offers Levantine Arabic courses in four levels: Beginner, Elementary, Intermediate, and Advanced.
+Each level is available in intensive or non-intensive formats, with varying instructional hours and cultural immersion.
+Study in Palestine provides these programs year-round with no official application deadlines, allowing you to start your Levantine journey whenever you choose.

 Intensive Arabic Language Course